Ronak1231/Gemini_SQL_Query_App/README.md

 ---

 ## 📧 Contact
-For inquiries or support, contact [your email].
+For inquiries or support, contact [ronakbansal12345@gmail.com].